-If a realtor is running low on inventory, it puts a bad image of their company.
-An unappealing IDX website with only a few listings won’t do any good for the business.
+If a realtor runs low on inventory, it negatively impacts the company.
+An unappealing IDX website with only a few real estate assets won’t do any good for the business.

-Why it makes the perfect ad?
+Why does it make the perfect ad?

 - Use of fresh copy “Just listed – best-priced home”